Connect Stripe to a React TypeScript Ecommerce.

 In the developer's section, you will find two keys: publishable key y secret key; copy the secret key in your server .env file.

-Connect the Express js Server.
+Connect the Express js Server to your React App.

 First, start by installing the Stripe library; I will use Express js as a server, but you can use your preferred server framework.
 Consult the Stripe guide for the different server languages, you can use.